AdobeDocs/analytics-2.0-apis/src/pages/guides/faq.md

 Adobe recommends avoiding the following:

 * Requesting as much data as possible in a single request
-* Requesting one year of data at day granularity everyday - just request the new day and merge it
+* Requesting one year of data at day granularity everyday to get a rolling 12-month window.
+Adobe recommends that you instead request the new day's data and merge it with the existing data from previous days.
 * Driving a web page with a site performance widget by making an API request every time the web page is loaded
-* Requesting a full year of day-level data every day to get a rolling 12-month window